 Coach Smith and his wife Phyllis have four sons, Andrew, Adam, Aaron, and Alex.

-In the classroom, Joel teaches Government to the seniors of Klein.
+In the classroom, Joel teaches On-level and AP Government to the seniors of Klein.
 He is a Klein High graduate and played football and baseball.
-After high school, he went on to Trinity University and was a four-year letterman in football and baseball.
+After high school, he went on to Trinity University and was a four-year letterman in both football and baseball.
 In baseball, he was voted team captain his senior year and helped the team win the conference championship in 1999, earning First Team All-Conference honors his Junior and Senior seasons.

 During his time at Klein, Joel has had the pleasure to work with many great players.
 He takes great joy in seeing them work hard every day to improve their skills and pass on a knowledge and appreciation of this great game.